KevinKra/Notes/certifications/aws/developer/resource.md

 - What is the max unzipped deployment package size for a lambda function and all of its layers?
 - Are you able to create layers and also use layers published by AWS and AWS Customers?
 - What directory are layers extracted from in the function execution environment?
+- With aliases, can you distribute incoming traffic to different versions of a function?
+- What is the concurrency formula?
+- If you had a function that takes 3 seconds and S3 publishes 10 events per second, how many concurrent executions will you have?
+- What is the **default** concurrency limit for all functions within a given region?
 - What three types of lambda deployments are there?
 - Describe lambda **canary** deployments.
 - Describe lambda **linear** deployments.
 - Describe lambda **all-at-once** deployments.
+- How long can your lambda function's execution run for?
+- Is an lambda execution environment a secure and isolated environment?
+- When you setup a Lambda function, do you provide configuration info such as available memory and maximum execution time for your function?
+- What two processes run within a functions execution environment?
+- Do functions and extensions share permissions, resources, credentials, and environment variables between them?
+- The lifecycle of an execution environment consists of what three phases?
+- Is the **Init** phase able to unfreeze previous execution environments?
+- What triggers the **Shutdown** phase?
+- What does each phase start with and does lambda send it to the runtime and all registered events?
+- What api request does the run time, and each extension, use to indicate completion?
+- Does Lambda freeze the execution environment when the runtime and each extension have completed and there are no pending events?
+- What three tasks does the **Init phase** perform?
+- The Init phase ends when what happens?
+- The Init phase is limited to how much time?
+- What happens if all three tasks don't complete within 10 seconds?
+- Does the function and all it's extension need to complete _within_ the timeout phase you set?
+- What does the runtime and all extensions use to signal they are done?
+- If the lambda function crashes, or times out, does it reset the execution environment?
+- Explain the process in which the Invoke phase handles a shutdown.
+- Does the lambda **Invoke phase** reset clear the `/tmp` directory prior to the next init phase?
+Is this behavior consistent with the regular shutdown phase?
+- The entire Shutdown phase is capped at how many seconds?
+- What happens if the runtime, or any extension, does not respond to the shutdown phase?
+- Does lambda temporarily maintain the execution environment after the function, and all extensions, have completed?
+- The process of preserving your runtime environment is called what?
+- Reusing an execution environment has what implications?
+- What is an example of objects declared outside of a functions handler remaining initialized?
+- Should you include logic in your code to check if a connection exists before creating a new one?
+- Each execution environment provides how many MB of disk space in the `/tmp` directory?
+- Does the `/tmp` directory content remain when the execution environment freezes, thus serving as a transient cache between multiple invocations?
+- Do background processes or callbacks that were initiated by your Lambda function and did not complete when the function ended resume if Lambda reuses the execution environment?
+- Should make sure that any background processes or callbacks in your code are **complete** before your code exits?

 ---